aman25112003/TOMATO/README.md

 ## Contact

-For any inquiries or feedback, please reach out to [your email](mailto:youremail@example.com).
+For any inquiries or feedback, please reach out to amansingh20032511@gmail.com.

 ---